scarletcho/hypernym-path-generation/seq2seq/README.md

 ## Download the synset embeddings

-These are located at https://github.com/scarletcho/hypernym-path-generation/releases/tag/v1.0  Move them to the `embs/` directory to use them as in the examples below.
+These are located at https://github.com/scarletcho/hypernym-path-generation/releases/tag/v1.0 (file `ft-embs-all-lower.vec`).
+Move it to the `embs/` directory to use the synset embeddings as in the examples below.

 ## Hyperparameters